 Big News: Everything My Bloody Valentine put out while at Creation Records (and several previously unissued tracks) will be reissued on May 7, 2012.
 (May 4th in Ireland) These releases were originally announced in April of 2008 and some promo discs were given out several years ago on what was thought to be the eve of their release.
 Mojo went so far as to review the remasters of Loveless in an article entitled "Crown of Creation." (http://mojomagazine.tumblr.com/).
 There will be three releases totaling 5 cds.
 One disc is a remaster of Isn't Anything.
 Two discs make up of remastered versions of Loveless.
 (One is labeled as "remaster from original tapes" while the second version is labeled as having been "mastered from 1/2 inch analogue tapes".)
 The press release explains that there was a previous remastered that was never released and that a new remaster has now been done.
 There use of the words "remaster" and "master" are kind of confusing leads to several questions that hopefully the liner notes will answer.
 Hopefully that will be cleared up.
 Then the remaining two discs contain the four Eps they did for Creation along with 3 unreleased tracks and 4 hard to find tracks.
 (See announcement and track listing at http://www.sonymusic.ie/news/my-bloody-valentine-new-releases-friday-4th-may).
 I've downloaded mp3 versions of the two Loveless remasters and the remaster of Isn't Anything.
 The sounded amazing to my ears.
 Although the journalist in Mojo couldn't hear much difference between the two versions of Loveless, I sure as hell could.
 They both sounded amazing, but different things revealed themselves on the two different versions.
 And there are lots of new things to discover on the remaster of Isn't Anything.
 Lastly, a two disc set is being sold that contains the four Creation Eps, plus three unreleased tracks, and four hard to get tracks.
 Of the four hard to find tracks, all have been issued on Cd somewhere with the exception of the Full Length version of "Glider".
 And note that the remix by Andrew Weatherall of "Soon" is not part of the package, which makes sense as MBV had nothing to do with it once they gave the tapes to Weatherall.
 The Full Length version of "Glider" is what was used as the b-side, and the songs were only issued on record at the time of their release.
 (This website will tell you where the other hard to find tracks were first released, which has just become that much more irrelevant with this release.)
 It should also be noted that this last two disc set has a slightly different line-up of tracks than the track-listing that's been floating around for the last four years.
 I believe it did originally come from Sony, and it had mentioned four unreleased song.
 Three of them had temporary titles (Kevin Song, Bilinda Song, Cowboy Song) which have since been changed, as has the breakdown of songs on the two discs.
 "Good for You" is the only unreleased title seen on the original roster from years ago that appears on the new track-listing.
 It appears "Bilinda Song" is now called "Angel" and "Cowboy Song" is called "How Do You Do IT?" and "Kevin Song" will not be officially issued.
-Originally all four Creaion Eps were to be on disc 1, now only the first three Eps are on disc 1, with their last Ep (Tremolo) starting off disc 2 followed by the rare and unreleased tracks.
-The other thing of note is that is doesn't say anywhere that the four Creation Ep's have been remastered.
 Their first two Creation Ep's were reissued in compilation form on record, but never on cd.
-They could certainly gain something if remastered but Shields has devoted his time so far to the two proper Creation Lps.
-For many people, this may be the first time even finding and hearing their Creation Eps, the first two of which never had American distributors [Correction: The EP's are labeled as having been remastered].
+For many people, this may be the first time even finding and hearing their Creation Eps, the first two of which never had American distributors [To be clear all the EP's reissued on CD are labeled as having been remastered].

 Recently found out about Kevin Shields' role in the making of the the first Silverfish EP (with the four songs Dolly Parton, On The Motorway, Weird Shit, and Don't Fuck) put out by Wiiija Records.
 Shields took over the mixing board after the original engineer fell asleep.
 Shields asked not be credited, wasn't paid as the band had no money, but Silverfish was certainly grateful and thanked My Bloody Valentine on the back.
 This story was told to me by a member of Silverfish who was there, for the record.
 Here's part of what he said.
 "The most noticeable of his suggestions was probably on "Don't Fuck", when Fuzz (guitarist) had a level marked for him on the desk, not to exceed.
 When it came to actually making a mix, Fuzz turned the guitar way up, past this.
 We all looked at Kevin.
 He said it was good so we kept it in.
 I remember telling the engineer we didn't want to sound like anyone else, he ended up falling asleep at the mixing desk.
 Kevin pretty much took over.
 We recorded and mixed the four tracks put out by Wiiija Records in the one night" This is of note not just because Kevin Shields work on the Ep but it is one of the few times in recorded history someone profited from a recording engineer's narcolepsy.
 (3/26/12).